 Fishtail braids on a pigtail ponytails may not be your type of work hairstyle.
 Pile your fishtail braids up loosely into this eye-catching bun.
 Pull hair to pancake and create texture and a fuller effect.
 Spray some hairspray onto your chic bun to set it in place.

-This twisted winter braid is simply gorgeous for the holidays.
+This twisted braid is one of the hair braiding ideas that’s simply gorgeous for the holidays.
 And you want to know the best part about this look?
 It’s way easier than it looks.
 All you need to do is a traditional braid but leave out a one-inch section of hair at the nape of your neck.
 End the braid a couple of inches above the ends of your hair.
 You can curl the ends for even more texture and depth.
 Take that one-inch section and wrap it around the braid and use it to cover your hair tie.
 See?
 Super simple.
 Seal in your style with some hairspray to ensure that your look stays in place all day long.

 We love this snake braid updo that adds a cool edge to your holiday look.
 Check out our full tutorial on how you can master the snake braid updo for your next holiday party.
 Just be sure to have enough bobby pins to secure this look in place.